craftablescience/fgptool/README.md

 dump their contents to disk:

 ```
-$ ./fgptool -m DUMP "/home/lxlewis/Downloads/PORTAL/TESTCHMB_A_15.GRP"
+$ ./fgptool -m DUMP "PORTAL/TESTCHMB_A_15.GRP"

-Extracted TESTCHMB_A_15.GRP to "/home/lxlewis/Downloads/PORTAL/TESTCHMB_A_15".
+Extracted TESTCHMB_A_15.GRP to "PORTAL/TESTCHMB_A_15".
 ```

 Dumping the contents of a file group and checking the contents of the `__hashed__` directory can also be helpful in identifying unknown file path hashes manually.
-When attempting to identify unknown file path hashes, the test operation can be helpful to quickly check what hash a file path is transformed into:
+When attempting to identify unknown file path hashes, the test operation can be helpful to quickly check for possible file paths:

 ```
-$ ./fgptool -m TEST
+$ ./fgptool -m TEST "PORTAL/TESTCHMB_A_15.GRP"

+Testing against TESTCHMB_A_15.GRP...
 $ materials/allow1024.txt
-	0f403033

-$ materials/allow1024_xbox.txt
-	af459a7a

-$ materials/allow1024.ps3.txt
+$ maps/testchmb_a_15_exclude.lst
-	73ef4f8e
+Match!
 $ exit
+Cracked 1 hash, writing results to disk...
 ```

 Finally, the meta operation will print file group metadata, which is useful for identifying the assigned loading screen:

 ```
-$ ./fgptool -m META "/home/lxlewis/Downloads/PORTAL/"
+$ ./fgptool -m META "PORTAL"

 BACKGROUND1.GRP
 	File count: 2868